kevindirect/thesis-code/data/axefiles/README.md

 }
 ```

 The desc<->subset label convention is not enforced for view axefiles, but it is encouraged wherever possible.
-If the subset label does not match the desc field in a view axefile, it will be used in place of the desc string for any transforms that consume it.
+If the subset label does not match the desc field (after variants - parentheses and any content in them - are removed) in a view axefile, it will be used in place of the desc string for any transforms that consume it.
 This is a useful feature for splitting a dataframe into multiple smaller dataframes.

 ## axefile naming convention and codes
 The names can look strange at first glance, but it was all thought through.
 Terseness is important because we may have long chains of sequential trasnforms on data.
 Other than the 'raw' root axefile, all axefiles are preprended by a letter indicating the frequency of the data.
 This is a time series centric project after all: